Documentation / Sustainable web plugin

 Carbon per domain

-The green sign that says green means that that domain is marked as running on green energy in the Green Web Foundation database.
+The green sign that says green means that the domain is marked as running on green energy in the Green Web Foundation database.

-We also produce a list of the top ten dirtiest assets on the page.
-The ones that produces most carbon emission.
+We also produce a list of the top ten dirtiest assets on the page, the ones that produce the most carbon emissions.

 Carbon per asset